TaniaS-LV/Python-for-Work/KPI Update Automation with Python/README.md

 To track all these changes in a Google Sheet Dashboard, I wrote a Python script which cleans the data from the database and creates a report for monthly cohorts, pushing it to Google Sheets via the API.

-*Python packages used: pandas, datetime, time, gspread for communicating with Google Sheets API*
+*Python packages used: pandas, datetime, time, calendar, gspread for communicating with Google Sheets API*